shib0li/THIS-ODE/README.md

 # System Requirements

 We highly recommend to use Docker to run our code.
-We have attached the docker build file `env.Dockerfile`
+We have attached the docker build file `env.Dockerfile`.
+Or feel free to install the packages with pip/conda that listed in the docker file.

 # Getting Involved